 Afi also offers a Bring-Your-Own-Key (BYOK) encryption feature for backup data encryption and key management.

-System administrator and end-users (self-service, if it is turned on by administrators) access to the service is possible only through Microsoft or Google identity services that support MFA, or Okta (SAML).
+System administrator and end-users (self-service, if it's enabled by administrators) access to the service is possible only through Microsoft, Google identity services that support MFA, or Okta (SAML).

 Afi supports advanced data access management capabilities, including granular permissions configuration with per AAD group or Organizational unit access scope, self-service recovery portal for end-users, and an ability to restrict customer administrators access to backup data.

 Afi keeps a detailed audit log for all data access operations (exports and restores) in the account available to customer administrators.
 Audit events are stored for 3 years.